johnli25/johnli25/README.md

 ![CatTypingGIF](https://user-images.githubusercontent.com/59215442/189495398-c3f8f933-eb90-4083-a4d5-ad47266888f5.gif)

-I'm John Li, and I'm a M.S./PhD student at the University of Illinois at Urbana-Champaign in Computer Engineering🌠!
+I'm John Li, and I'm a M.S./PhD student at the University of Illinois at Urbana-Champaign studying Computer Engineering🌠!

 **Research Interests: Internet of Things, Computer Vision, Machine Learning and Systems (MLSys), and Real-Time/Distributed Systems**